-The Heart Institute has opened its Cardiac Catheterization (Cath) and Electrophysiology (EP) Advanced Multifunctional Laboratory that will bring even more advanced cardiac diagnosis and treatment to the residents of Long Island.
+The Heart Institute's Cardiac Catheterization (Cath) and Electrophysiology (EP) Advanced Multifunctional Laboratory brings even more advanced cardiac diagnosis and treatment to the residents of Long Island.
 The new space consolidates comprehensive cardiac cath and EP services into one shared and efficient increased-capacity location.
 Cardiac catheterization is used to diagnose and treat certain cardiovascular conditions, and cardiac electrophysiology is used to diagnosis and treat heart rhythm problems, both of which are critical lifesaving interventions.

 - Critical lifesaving procedures performed with the latest in cardiac technology